J4NN0/linkedin-web-scraper/README.md

-# DISCLAIMER

-Any actions and or activities related to the material contained within this repo is solely your responsibility.
-The misuse of the information in this repo can result in criminal charges brought against the company in question.
-The author will not be held responsible in the event any criminal charges be brought against any individuals misusing the information in this repo to break the law.

-As written in [Linkedin User Agreement](https://www.linkedin.com/legal/user-agreement): **you agree you will not use** [...] any bots or other automated methods to access the Services, add or download contacts, send or redirect messages.

-### Terms And Conditions:

-- I do not promote, encourage, support or excite any illegal activity or hacking without written permission in general.
-The repo and author of the repo is no way responsible for any misuse of the information.
-- "linkedin-web-scraper" is just a terms that represents the name of the repo and is not a repo that provides any illegal information.
-- This repo is totally meant for providing information on Computer Software, Computer Programming and other related topics.
-- The Software's and Scripts provided by the repo should only be used for education purposes.
-The repo or the author can not be held responsible for the misuse of them by the users.
-- I am not responsible for any direct or indirect damage caused due to the usage of the code provided on this site.
-All the information provided on this repo are for educational purposes only.

 # LinkedIn Web Scraper

 This is a LinkedIn Python Web Scraper for companies.
 The script fully simulate a human activity (using [Selenium](https://selenium-python.readthedocs.io) library) in order to get data from LinkedIn web pages.
 The purpose is store data from companies of a certain zone, such as: